Zhou Shen: 2014–2015: Participation in The Voice of China

 After listening to Zhou's singing online, the director of The Voice of China invited Zhou to participate in the first and second seasons of the show.
 However, Zhou declined both invitations, fearful of how audiences would perceive his unique voice.
 Undeterred, the director continued to invite him for the following season, and although Zhou initially declined again, she persisted for 3 months until Zhou, touched by her efforts, accepted the invitation.
-Zhou participated in The Voice of China (season 3) and amazed the coaches with his cover of Chyi Yu's "Huan Yan" in the blind audition round.
-The song "Lake Baikal" sung by Zhou and Li Wei in the competition was awarded Song of 2014 of The Voice of China.
+Zhou participated in The Voice of China (season 3) and amazed the coaches with his cover of Chyi Yu's "Huan Yan" (欢颜) in the blind audition round.
+The song "Lake Baikal" (贝加尔湖畔) sung by Zhou and Li Wei in the competition was awarded Song of 2014 of The Voice of China.
 In the same year, Zhou participated in the live tour presented by The Voice of China.

 He attended Beijing TV's New Year's Gala and supported the bid for the Olympic Winter Games in Beijing by singing a multi-language version of "Let It Go".
 He also participated in the world tour of the performing-arts extravaganza Cultures of China, Festival of Spring.
 In May, Zhou went to London to attend The Voice UK with Li Wei on behalf of The Voice of China.
 He then released a cover album called Aftertaste together with Li Wei in July.
 On 8 August 2015, Zhou's first single, "The Rose and the Deer", was released, and he won the Best New Artist of ERC Chinese Top Ten Awards.